paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-018-implementation-of-harmonized-tariff-schedule.md

   (B) any Saturday and Sunday, not excluded under subparagraph (A), when either House is not in session.

-**(c) Effective date of modifications** Modifications proclaimed by the President under subsection (a) of this section may not take effect before the 30th day after the date on which the text of the proclamation is published in the Federal Register.
+**(c) Effective date of modifications** Modifications proclaimed by the President under subsection (a) may not take effect before the 30th day after the date on which the text of the proclamation is published in the Federal Register.

 ### Statutory Notes